ntsakosurprise/lanzii/README.md

 # Questions & Support

-For questions and support please use sukujs's Suppport page on [Github repo](https://github.com/ntsakosurprise/suku/development/SUPPORT.md).
+For questions and support please use lanziijs's Suppport page on [Github repo](https://github.com/ntsakosurprise/lanzii/development/SUPPORT.md).

 # Issues

-Please make sure to read the [Issue](https://github.com/ntsakosurprise/suku/development/ISSUES.md) Reporting Checklist before opening an issue.
+Please make sure to read the [Issue](https://github.com/ntsakosurprise/lanzii/development/ISSUES.md) Reporting Checklist before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 # Changelog

-Detailed changes for each release are documented in our [Changelog](https://github.com/ntsakosurprise/suku/development//CHANGELOG.md).
+Detailed changes for each release are documented in our [Changelog](https://github.com/ntsakosurprise/lanzii/development//CHANGELOG.md).

 # Release Notes

-A summary of release changes can be found in our [Release Notes](https://github.com/ntsakosurprise/suku/development//RELEASE_NOTES.md).
+A summary of release changes can be found in our [Release Notes](https://github.com/ntsakosurprise/lanzii/development//RELEASE_NOTES.md).

 # Stay In Touch